jkeohan/rctr-8-2-21/w04d08/intro-to-fetching-data.md

 :question: - Try and answer the following questions:
 - What is the most top level JS datatype that contains all the data
 - Which key contains the user data we are looking for?
+- what is the full path to the users first name?

 <hr>

 ### What is Serialized Data?

-As we just saw all data sent via HTTP are strings.
+As we just saw vhen viewing the  all data sent via HTTP are strings.
 Unfortunately, what we really want to pass between web applications is **structured data** (i.e., arrays and hashes).
 Thus, native data structures can be **serialized**  into a string representation of the data.

 This string can be transmitted and then **parsed** back into data by another web agent.